Introduction

 It is compressed with Brotli and is in a binary format after decompression, comprised mostly of variable-length integers and length-prefixed (also a variable-length integer) strings.
 All values in the following description are variable-length integers unless noted otherwise.
 Dates are represented as the number of days since January 1, 0001.

-A game is the following values: The appID, the name as a string, the number of positive reviews, the total number of reviews, the release date, the price in cents, the platforms as a single byte, the number of tags, and finally the tags as indices of the previously loaded tag array.
+A game is the following values: The appID, the name as a string, the number of positive reviews, the number of negative reviews, the release date, the price in cents, the meta tags as a bit field, optionally the hexadecimal ID in the image URL as binary (as an array of 20 bytes), optionally the image URL alternative asset number, the number of tags, and finally the tags as indices of the previously loaded tag array.